onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

      nested or opaque) and is purely intended to address miscellaneous needs such as addressing time-to-market considerations or other proof-of-concept evaluations.
 Hence, use of this record type is discouraged and should be minimized.
 (Note: the Other domain could be used to create and test new domain ideas.)

+   * ``perf3gpp`` - the perf3gpp record provides a structure for communicating
+     information that supports 3GPP defined performance metrics.
+The perf3gpp record can contain information from vendors, including measurement name, measurement family, measured object class, description, collection method, value ranges, unit of measure, triggering conditions and other measurement information.

    * ``pnfRegistration`` - the pnfRegistration Record provides a structure for registration of a physical network function.
 The pnfRegistration Record